-An adventure for young and old, and a fantasy for Texana Lane come true.
-Sounds trite, I know; but once I learned that there is an actual train that brings the book to life, I HAD to go.
+An adventure for young and old, and a fantasy for Texana Lane came true!
+Once I learned that there is an actual train that brings the book, POLAR EXPRESS, to life, I HAD to go.
 I wanted to say hello to my inner child again.
 So, for my 70 year bucket list, I did it!
 To add to the fun, I did it with my wonderful friends of all ages, who are definitely well beyond their childhood years.

-There we were, all 9 of us, adult women sitting in our PJs, along with hundreds of families dressed in matching PJs, too.
-Teddy Bears abounded as they watched with glazed, glass-eyed wonder.
+There we were, all 9 of us, (adult women) sitting in our PJs, along with hundreds of families dressed in matching PJs, too.
+Mamas, Daddies, Families all aboard with cuddly Teddy Bears, watching with glazed, glass-eyed wonder.
 Elves and Santa’s helpers danced along the aisles, serving hot chocolate and cookies and sweet smiles.
 Children sat speechless as they anticipated what was about to happen, eyes searching for clues.

 Everyone settled in quickly.
 The music began.
 The train began moving…ever so slowly.

 CHUG!
 CHUG!
 CHUG!

 The vintage railroad engine cars shot billows of smoke and tooted their horns with gusto.
 I quickly lifted my screenless window so nothing would come between me, the fresh, brisk December air and my fantasy.
 Then I poked my head outside like any curious child would do and settled back in for a sentimental ride to the North Pole.

 I can’t necessarily tell you what the scene looked like, but I can tell you what it felt like.